Vishwas-93/oai/README.md

     1. unzip the folder.

     2. navigate to the folder using cli and cd into the unzipped folder.
+(Make sure to cd into inner most "oai" folder)

     3. run "npm install"